Medically Reviewed by Annamarie Coy, BA, ICPR, MATSÂ

 It helps people reduce their alcohol dependency and find healthier responses to problems.

-It can be used to treat alcoholism by rewarding abstinence in slowly increasing increments.
+It can treat alcoholism by rewarding abstinence in slowly increasing increments.

 BetterHelp offers affordable mental health care via phone, video, or live-chat.